thirdweb-dev/js/apps/dashboard/README.md

 ### Data fetching
 - Use RSC wherever possible.
 - Write data fetching code in its own function in the same file as the component it is used in, not exported.
 - If the same data fetching function is used in multiple components, place it in a file in an `api` folder at the lowest level possible (just like components).
-If you need to do this you probable aren't organizing your components properly.
+If you need to do this you probably aren't organizing your components properly.